jeromelebel/MongoHub-Mac/README.markdown

 - Better display of name connections in the main window [issue #72](https://github.com/jeromelebel/MongoHub-Mac/issues/72)
 - Reopen the main window when coming back to the application (if closed) [issue #76](https://github.com/jeromelebel/MongoHub-Mac/issues/76)
 - Add a dock menu (with all the connections)
+- Can use return key to start a search in the find tab [issue #100](https://github.com/jeromelebel/MongoHub-Mac/issues/100)

 ## History